-Q: Who is a candidate for a Structural Elements™ Treatment?
+Q: Who is a candidate for a Structural Elements® Treatment?

 Q: What should I expect on my Initial Visit?

-Q: What is the difference between a Structural Elements™ Treatment and what other Physical Therapists do?
+Q: What is the difference between a Structural Elements® Treatment and what other Physical Therapists do?

-Q: What is the difference between a Structural Elements™ Treatment and Structural Elements™ Deep Tissue Restoration?
+Q: What is the difference between an (se)® Treatment and an (se)® Deep Tissue Restoration?

-A: Both (se)™ Treatments and (se)™ Deep Tissue Restoration focus on improving the structures of the body and improving soft tissue health.
-Typically a patient would seek (se)™ Deep Tissue Restoration if the compromise to alignment was secondary to the compromise of the soft tissue health. (se)™ Treatments incorporate the use of needles to target small focal adhesions in the connective tissue that form secondary to skeletal imbalance, for the purpose of decompressing the system to allow for easier skeletal correction. (se)™ Treatments are performed by a therapist who is licensed to perform the needling and the Manual Therapy, typically a Physical Therapist or Licensed Acupuncturist. (se)™ Deep Tissue Restoration does not include the use of needles to release focal adhesions, instead uses hands-on manipulation of soft tissue to improve mobility and elasticity of the tissue. (se)™ Deep Tissue Restoration is typically performed by a licensed Massage Therapist.
+Typically, a patient would seek (se)® Deep Tissue Restoration if the compromise to alignment was secondary to the compromise of the soft tissue health. (se)® Treatments incorporate the use of needles to target small focal adhesions in the connective tissue that form secondary to skeletal imbalance, for the purpose of decompressing the system to allow for easier skeletal correction.

 Q: Is there any difference between Acupuncture and Dry Needling?